mikeplays/base-docker/docs/windows.md

 cd ./files/vagrant
 </code></pre>

-Then, run the following command:

-Secondly  whenever running the `main.yml` playbook (for any reason) you must pass the target host `node` as a variable, like so:
+Secondly, whenever running the `main.yml` playbook (for any reason) you must pass the target host `node` as a variable, like so:

 <pre><code class="language-bash">ansible-playbook ../main.yml -e "op=switch cb=a.ce"